jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/1a_title.md

 ensure that a study is appropriately indexed and easily identified, authors should use the word "randomised" in the title to indicate that the participants were randomly assigned to their comparison groups.

-## Example

-"Efficacy and Safety of Early Administration of 4-Factor Prothrombin Complex Concentrate in Patients With Trauma at Risk of Massive
-Transfusion: The PROCOAG Randomized Clinical Trial."[@ref25]